SharePoint/sp-dev-docs/docs/general-development/how-to-customize-a-field-type-using-client-side-rendering.md

 - Office Developer Tools for Visual Studio 2012

-- A SharePoint 2013 development environment
+- A SharePoint development environment

-For information about setting up your SharePoint development environment, see  [Set up a general development environment for SharePoint 2013](set-up-a-general-development-environment-for-sharepoint.md).
+For information about setting up your SharePoint development environment, see  [Set up a general development environment for SharePoint](set-up-a-general-development-environment-for-sharepoint.md).